 Obsessive-compulsive disorder (OCD) is an anxiety disorder consisting of recurring, unwanted, obsessive thoughts and can manifest itself in repetitive and compulsive behaviours.
-OCD can vary in its severity and impact and can sometimes result in very high levels of anxiety and distress.
-OCD can also take up a considerable amount of time and attention for both, the sufferer and their family and/or friends.
-OCD is believed to affect between 1.9-3% of young people and can affect people from any social class, ethnicity or background.
+The illness can vary in its severity and impact and can sometimes result in very high levels of anxiety and distress.
+The condition can take up a considerable amount of time and attention for the sufferer and their family and/or friends.
+1.9-3% of young people suffer from OCD independent from social class, ethnicity or background.

 When is OCD a problem and potentially meeting a diagnostic threshold?

 Anxious thoughts are common and they can helpfully influence our behaviour.
 For example, “did I leave the front door open?”, is a thought that may lead someone to go back and check to prevent the house from being burgled.
 It is also normal to have certain routines (in this case checking the door is locked after leaving the house).
 However, if these thoughts and behaviours become obsessive, they can lead someone to engage in unhelpful behaviours (e.g. excessively checking the door).
 OCD can interfere with daily life (e.g. frequently being late for work or school).